impinj/is-tool/README.md

 * "zoneMaps"
 * "users"

-Each of these keys should then contain and area of one or more objects of the appropriate format.
+Each of these keys should then contain an array of one or more objects of the appropriate format.
 The output from `is-tool save` is in the correct form.
 This tool also accepts the configuration export created using **itemsense-viztool-js**.

 If a configuration object already exists within ItemSense, it is updated.